|

 (http://www.youtube.com/watch?v=4HZ5f5pFD5w)

-"I beg your pardon: I'm not quite clear about what you just spoke - Was that a parable, or a very subtle joke?"
+"I beg your pardon: I'm not quite clear about what you just spoke -

 There must be close to nothing more annoying than those 'brilliant' profiles with absolutely no writing.